tanmaymishu/express-ts-starter/README.md

 ### 🏁 Getting Started:

 - [Generate a project](https://github.com/tanmaymishu/nodejs-starter-ts/generate) based on this template.
+- Create two postgres/mysql databases: `express_ts` and `express_ts_test`
 - Clone the newly created repo and `cd` into the directory.
+- Change the DB credentials accordingly in the `.env.example` and `.env.test` files.
+In the next step, a `.env` file will be generated based on these changes.
 - Run `npm run install` or, `yarn install` if you're using yarn.
 - Run `npm run dev` or, `yarn dev`.